 Never Underestimate The Effects Of A Good Supplement

-And one of my favourites when I feel the first symptoms of any kind of cold or flu, is Echinacea (they’re on sale see too!).
+And one of my favourites when I feel the first symptoms of any kind of cold or flu, is Echinacea.
 I took two capsules in the morning for a couple of days, combined with sleep (see above) and I’ve been lucky enough (touch wood) to not have come down with anything so far.
 And yes, you can probably get everything you need from food if you eat a healthy balanced diet but a little help doesn’t hurt?!
 Fellow blogger, Petra, said “if you struggle with healthy eating I recommend supplementing with vitamin C, D, garlic and zinc.
 These all help with strengthening your immune system”.
 You can pick all of these up at Simply Supplements too.

 Winter Is Not The Time To Hibernate